Collagen protein powder can now be found in matcha lattes to brownies — but what is collagen?

 Your body makes collagen out of key vitamins, minerals, and through multiple processes.
 All proteins contain amino acids and the most abundant amino acid found in collagen is glycine, which is an essential amino acid.

-Just as the body can make collagen, it also can catabolize it as well from damaging actions like spending too much time in the sun and smoking can break down collagen.
+Just as the body can make collagen, it also can be broken down from damaging actions like spending too much time in the sun and smoking.

 Key nutrients involved in collagen production